Home » Koh Chang » Koh Chang Beaches

 Accommodation

-Accommodation principally comprises Thai homestays on the water but there are a couple of other resorts at Salak Phet Resort, Nanai Resort and Mangrove Hideaway.
+Accommodation principally comprises Thai homestays on the water but there are a couple of other resorts at Salak Phet Resort, Nanai Resort (currently closed), Baan Chaanlay Koh Chang and Mangrove Hideaway.
 You can also find a budget spot at Baan Yemaya.

 Restaurants